sculptor/sculptor/README.md

 Maven Modules
 ---------------

-* `sculptor-parent`
+* `releng`

-  The aggregator project with the parent POM used by the other modules.
+  Folder with projects used by release engineering, e.g. `sculptor-parent` with the parent POM used by the other modules or `sculptor-distribution` with profiles used for building the Sculptor distribution.

 * `sculptor-eclipse`